bioexcel/qmmm_bpg/QM_treatment.rst

     &END XC

 GGA
 ---

 The generalised gradient approximation is an improvement on the LDA which takes into account the gradient of the density, as well as the density at one point.

-Using the GGA in CP2K is simular to using the LDA.
-It requires specifying the functional and using the complementary  pseudopotentials (in this case GTH_PBE).
+Using the GGA in CP2K is similar to using the LDA.
+It requires specifying the functional and using the complementary pseudopotentials (which in this case would be GTH_PBE).

 .. code-block::